antony-a-n/DNS-lookup/README.md

 Hello folks,
-A very basic bash script to list the DNS records associated with the provided domain.
+This a basic bash script to list the DNS records associated with the provided domain.
+It will list DNS records such as Name Servers, A record, CNAME record, TXT records, MX records etc.
+Let me know if you have any suggessions.